sobkowiak/ocp4-jenkins-pipeline-sample/01-prepare-cicd-tools.md

 ## Set up Gogs

 [Gogs](https://gogs.io/) is a self-hosted Git service.
-Use this step if no access to the final git repository is available.
+Use this step if you don't want to use any already existing git hosting (e.g. Github).

 ### Set Up Project and Database and Install Gogs